zupzup/blog/go-http-file-upload-download/post.md

 func uploadFileHandler() http.HandlerFunc {
     return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
 ```

-Thanks to [Luis Villegas](https://github.com/luisguve) for an improved solution here:
+*Big Thanks to [Luis Villegas](https://github.com/luisguve) for an improved solution here, where we check the file size using the file header, instead of the whole request.*

 Then, we parse the multipart/form-data in the request body by calling ParseMultiPartForm on the request object and passing to it the maxUploadSize constant as a parameter.